 There are no additional risks involved in participating in the study compared to if you were to choose to receive one of the study treatments as part of standard care.
-The only additional assessments that will take place in the study are collection of urine samples, tape strips (not collected at all hospitals), a saliva sample and additional blood (when you are having blood taken anyway as required by standard care) and these do not carry any additional risks.
-You can choose not to receive either medication as part of standard care as you can freely choose not to participate in the trial.
+The only additional assessments that will take place in the study are collection of urine samples, tape strips (not collected at all hospitals), a saliva sample and additional blood (when your child is having blood taken anyway as required by standard care) and these do not carry any additional risks.
+You can choose for your child not to receive either medication as part of standard care as you can freely choose for them not to participate in the trial.